Thank You Letter to a Friend After a Favor or Kind Gesture

 Dear [Neighbor Name],

 Your help made the day easier and gave me one less thing to worry about.
-Whether it was [specific detail] or simply being available when I needed a hand, it meant a lot to know that someone nearby was willing to help.
+Whether it was [specific detail] or just being available when I needed a hand, it meant a lot to know that someone nearby was willing to help.

 Please let me know if I can ever return the favor.
 Thank you again for being so thoughtful.